emaccumber/personal-site/README.md

 1. Create a Backblaze B2 account if you don't already have one
 2. Create a new bucket (e.g., "ethanmaccumber-media")
-3. Make the bucket public by setting its "Files in Bucket are" option to "Public"
+3. Make the bucket private for better security
-4. Create an application key with read-only access to this bucket
+4. Create an application key with read access to this bucket
-5. Note your bucket name and application key information
+5. Note your bucket name, bucket ID, application key ID, and application key
 6. Upload your media files to the bucket (images, videos, etc.) maintaining the same folder structure as in your public directory

 ### Setting Up Vercel